mfem/web/src/integration.md

 ## Writing Custom Integrators

-Elementwise integration arises in various places in the finite element method.
-A few of the most common occurances are square and rectangular bilinear form operators, linear form operators, and the calculation of norms from field data.
+Element-wise integration arises in various places in the finite element method.
+A few of the most common occurrences are square and rectangular bilinear form operators, linear form operators, and the calculation of norms from field data.